fortran-lang/fortran-lang.org/learn/building_programs/distributing.md

 permalink: /learn/building_programs/distributing
 ---

-When you distributed your programs, there are a number of options you can choose from:
+When you distribute your programs, there are a number of options you can choose from:

 1. Distribute the entire source code